foreversd/forever/README.md

     --sourceDir      The source directory for which SCRIPT is relative to --minUptime      Minimum uptime (millis) for a script to not be considered "spinning" --spinSleepTime  Time to wait (millis) between launches of a spinning script.
+    --colors         --no-colors will disable output coloring
     --plain          Disable command line colors
     -d, --debug      Forces forever to log debug output -v, --verbose    Turns on the verbose messages from Forever -s, --silent     Run the child script silencing stdout and stderr -w, --watch      Watch for file changes
     --watchDirectory Top-level directory to watch from
-    -h, --help       You're staring at it
+    --watchIgnore    To ignore pattern when watch is enabled (multiple option is allowed) -h, --help       You're staring at it

   [Long Running Process]